Whitewater River Guide Training in Wenatchee, Leavenworth & Cashmere, WA

 • “Unwrapping” boats

-In addition to the many skills we teach in class, you will learn to direct a team of paddlers, public speaking skills, team-building skills, problem-solving skills, and rescue/safety skills that can be carried over to various emergency situations.
+In addition to the many skills we teach in class, you will learn to direct a team of paddlers, public speaking, team-building, problem-solving, and rescue/safety skills that can be applied to various emergencies.

-Washington State law requires that every commercial guide in the state complete a 50-hour on-river training class; our class involves over 100 hours of training.
-Our whitewater river guiding class can, and has changed the lives of people and, in addition, has led to lifelong friendships both on and off the river.
+Washington State law requires every commercial guide to complete a 50-hour on-river training class; our class includes over 100 hours of training.
+Our whitewater river guiding class can, and has changed some people’s lives and, in addition, has led to lifelong friendships both on and off the river.

 Additional Perks: